kayhannay/led-lamp/README.md

 * some short cables
 * 9 paper sandwich bags

 For detailed instructions on how to build the lamp, please refer to the [37C3 Kidspace LEDs project](https://github.com/irgendwienet/37c3-kidspace-leds).
+Please note that I use a different ESP board and a different GPIO port (see below).

 ## Toolchain